foozlevazquez/golang-logwatcher/README.md

 # golang-logwatcher

-`golang-logwatcher` a package fo Go to watch a logfile that changes over time and sends updates to a listener.
+`golang-logwatcher` a Go package to watch a logfile that may get truncated or replaced over time.

+- It does no parsing, but can easily be wrapped in a `bufio.Scanner` to do so.

 ## Installation